Another Way: Living and Leading Change on Purpose

 Foreword by Parker J. Palmer

-Another Way invites you to lead profound change that is deeply connected to your inner well-being and to your communities of accountability.
-The practices you will encounter consist of four adaptable moves to equip you to facilitate change in yourself, your community, and the world.
-When this kind of leadership happens, people experience community, find joy in one another, and create a better future from the deep reservoir of our souls.
-This book is for you if you are discerning your own purpose, accompanying others on their path, or leading organizational change.
+If you are discerning your own purpose, accompanying others on their path, or leading organizational change, Another Way is for you.
+In this remarkable book on engaging wholeheartedly in profound change, you'll learn to lead in a way that is deeply connected to your inner well-being as well as your communities of accountability.
+Another Way shares four adaptable practices (C.A.R.E.) to help you facilitate change in yourself, your community, and the world.
+When this kind of leadership happens, people experience community, find joy in one another, and create a better future from the deep reservoir of their souls.

 - Guides you through enacting the CARE Practices, an acronym for four practices that help individuals and communities lead lasting change for good, out of the deep places where soul resides.